Henry McCollum and Leon Brown: Federal settlement

 During a May, 14, 2021 federal hearing to determine further compensation for McCollum and Brown, an attorney for NSCBI agents Leroy Allen and Ken Snead used his closing arguments to maintain that the men were still guilty, continuing to call them rapists and murderers despite their exoneration seven years prior.
 His arguments earned sustained objections from United States District Judge Terrence Boyle, who had to remind the jury, "His argument that the brothers are rapists and murderers is inappropriate."

 Later on May 14, a federal jury awarded McCollum and Brown with a cumulative US$75 million.
 Each received $31 million, one for each year of their incarceration, along with $13 million in punitive damages.
 The damages were assessed against Allen and Snead, the latter of whom had died in 2019.
 Also on the same day, the Robeson County Sheriff's Office settled its part of the case for US$9 million.
-The $75 million award was the largest wrongful conviction award in United States history, as well as the largest personal injury case award in North Carolina history.
-An attorney working for McCollum and Brown suggested that the size of the award was meant to send a message against law enforcement misconduct, especially at the expense of marginalized people like McCollum and Brown.
+The $75 million award was the largest wrongful conviction award in United States history, as well as the largest personal injury case award in South Carolina history.
+An attorney working for McCollum and Brown suggested that the size of the award was meant to send a message against law enforcement misconduct, especially at the expense of marginalized people like McCollum and Brown.In March 2023, the 4th U.S. Circuit Court of Appeals upheld the jury's conviction and sentence but reduced the amount awarded by the trial judge by $36 million, from the final amount of $75 million.
+The appeals judges reduced the amount by an additional $10 million based on previous settlements with other defendants in the case.
+A lower court must decide whether to subtract an additional $1.5 million to consider a payment from the state government.
+Therefore, instead of receiving US$111 million, the two brothers are now expected to receive between US$63.5 and US$65 million, depending on future developments in the legal process.
+The 4th Circuit affirmed the trial court’s decision to award $6.25 million in attorneys’ fees.